RachMink/CI-CD-with-gitHUb-actions/README.md

-# Creating and deploying a React app with gitHib Actions and nginx
+# Creating and deploying a React app with gitHub Actions and nginx

 For this project I created a react app in VS code and pushed all the appropriate files and folders to my gitHub repository.
 I then use gitHub actions to create a workflow that continuosly builds the React app when any chages are pushed to the repository.